Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_in_snowflake_python_worksheets/getting_started_with_snowpark_in_snowflake_python_worksheets.md

 - How to perform Exploratory Data Analysis on Snowpark DataFrames
 - How to pivot and join data from multiple tables using Snowpark DataFrames
 - How to save transformed data into Snowflake table
+- How to deploy Python Worksheet as a Stored Procedure

 ### What You’ll Build